Nevar947/PYTHON_DATA_PROJECTS/README.md

-See the folder README for details: 3_Projects/README.md Tools and Libraries
+See the folder README for details in 3_Projects

+Tools and Libraries
 Python (NumPy, Pandas, etc.)
 Matplotlib